Llanrhos: History

 Eglwysrhos and Llanrhos were both urban parishes and so did not have parish councils, but were directly administered by Llandudno Urban District Council and Conwy Borough Council respectively.
+The village of Llanrhos itself straddled the boundary between Llandudno Urban District and Conwy borough; the parish church and village school were in the Llandudno Urban District.

 The parish of Eglwysrhos was abolished in 1905, merging with Llandudno parish to form an urban parish called "Llandudno cum Eglwysrhos" covering the same area as the Llandudno Urban District.
 The parish of Penrhyn was abolished in 1934, mostly being incorporated into Llandudno Urban District, with a smaller area added to Llanrhos.

 Urban parishes were abolished in 1974, when communities were established instead, based on the urban districts or boroughs, which were also abolished.
 As such, Llanrhos parish became part of Conwy community, whilst Llandudno cum Eglwysrhos parish became the Llandudno community.
 The area was also transferred from Caernarfonshire to the Aberconwy district of Gwynedd at the same time.
 Further local government reform in 1996 saw the area become part of the principal area of Conwy County Borough.